|Admission requirements||Required application documents|

 3 A clear and relevant motivation letter in English

-- Why you wish to conduct in the exchange programme abroad.
+- Why would you like to take part in an exchange program

 4 Credits & Courses